-Band A - Urgent Housing Need to MoveBand B - Statutory Housing Need to MoveBand C - All Other Applicants in Housing Need.
+Band A - Urgent Housing Need to Move

+Band B - Statutory Housing Need to Move

+Band C - All Other Applicants in Housing Need.

 Band C is awarded where an applicant is not assessed as coming under the criteria adopted by the policy for being in a statutory housing need.
 Applicants placed in band C can still bid for properties but will not be considered above applicants from Bands A or B who have bid for the same property.
-Full details of the bandings are included in Appendix 1.
+A detailed breakdown of the bandings is included in Appendix 1.
 It is anticipated that the proposed changes will simplify the operation of the policy to the benefit of both staff and customers.